caffeinated-pixels/markdown-previewer-dev/README.md

 ## Set up

-I wanted to write a React app using Atom with Git version control, but also needed to submit it on freeCodeCamp through CodePen.
-So, I've set it up with CDNs script tags rather than using the Create-React-App to install a local development server through Webpack.
-For the same reason, all the React components are kept in a single jsx file.

-However, I did install Babel locally and configured it to automatically transpile the JSX to JS each time I save the file in Atom.
+I orginally built this React-based app using CDNs script tags and a single jsx file for later copy over to CodePen (so I could submit to freeCodeCamp).
+However, I wanted to have a go at using Create-React-App to set a local dev server through Webpack.
+I also wanted to modularize my code into separate js files.

 ## Parsing the Markdown text